uwcartlab/webmapping/Chapter01/readme.md

 As you read, we include many [links](https://en.wikipedia.org/wiki/Hyperlink) that point to additional reference material.
 This material is for your reference only, and we recommend returning to these materials when you get stuck at different steps.
 Importantly, you may want to cycle back to these links towards the end of the course to debug issues specific to your final project, so it is helpful to get a sense of what information is included in the links.

-> ### **Occasionally, a link does contain required reading, additional downloads, or specific tasks needed to complete the activities.
+> ### **Occasionally, a link does contain suggested reading, additional downloads, or specific tasks needed to complete the activities.
 We offset these required "actions" to make them visually obvious in the text.
 Please follow these directions carefully, as it will be difficult to advance in future lessons without first completing these tasks.**

     We format example code in code blocks, like this.
     You can copy-paste this code into a text editor to make it easier to reference the line numbers.

 We also include `in-line code` when referencing specific element tags, function and variable names, data values, etc. We _italicize_ the literal names of _directories_ and _files_.
 We **bold** and _italicize_ keywords on their first use.

-If you have questions, please post them in Discussion forms or e-mail your TA.
+If you have questions, please post them in Discussion forums.
 We also recommend bookmarking the [W3Schools](http://www.w3schools.com/tags/default.asp) reference for a general reference on HTML, CSS, and JavaScript during the class.
 Also, continue to refer back to the Codecademy tutorials (Activity 2 below) as you practice your web mapping knowledge!

 Lesson 1: The HTML Boilerplate
 ------------------------------